OctHe/ICE/cheatsheet.md

 \               It is the default value of <Leader>
 <Alt>           It can be used for customization
 <Tab>           It can be used for autocompletion
+<Space>         It works like `l` with slightly difference
 ```

 ## Visual Mode

-Most edit commands in normal mode are the same as in the visual mode, but part of them have slightly difference.
+Most commands in normal mode are the same as in the visual mode, but part of the edit commands have slightly difference.

 ```
 v               Enter visual mode from normal mode.